Table of Contents

 - Cooked soft dosa with minimum oil

 - Upma which is made with crushed wheat, poha or quinoa.

 Diabetes-Friendly South Indian Lunch:

-- Poriyals with non-starchy vegetables such as beans, carrots, cabbage
+- Poriyal with vegetables such as carrots, beans, cabbage, etc.

 Diabetes-Friendly South Indian Dinner: